survivejs/webpack-book/manuscript/building_with_webpack/09_hosting_on_github_pages.md

 T> If you need a more elaborate setup, you can use the Node.js API that *gh-pages* provides.
 The default CLI tool it provides is often enough, though.

+T> GitHub Pages allows you to choose the branch where you deploy now.
+It is possible to use the `master` branch even.
+This is enough for minimal sites that don't need bundling.
+You can also point below the *./docs* directory within your `master` branch and maintain your site.
+That is useful for small projects.

 ## Conclusion

 The same idea works with other environments too.
 You can set up *gh-pages* to push into a branch you want.
 After this step we have a fairly complete development and production setup.